-These requirements are relatively broad in nature and do not specifically address fraudulent activities by external sources.
+These requirements are broad in nature addressing fraud as a whole, not specifically addressing fraudulent activities by external sources.
 PNNL has focused their efforts on the identification, detection and prevention of internal fraud.

 PNNL has developed the A-123 program in order to meet three primary objectives, as described in the PNNL Finance Manual: (1) improve the effectiveness and efficiency of financial, accounting, and other operations which materially impact the PNNL financial statements; (2) ensure compliance with OMB A-123 Appendix A requirements; and (3) integrate OMB A-123 Appendix A requirements with current self-assessment, assurance and governance processes.
 Annually, DOE flows down a set of risks to contractors that must be identified and mitigated via internal controls.
 PNNL is also expected to identify any additional risks and develop mitigating internal controls that may be unique to PNNL.